 Users may not, through a cron job, CGI script, interactive command, or any other means, initiate the following on HAIMSA IT’s shared servers:

-end out mail to more than 500 recipients (email addresses) within one hour.
-500 recipients represent one of the following: 500 recipients for one email, 500 individual emails or a combination of the two.
+- Send out mail to more than 50 recipients (email addresses) within one hour.
+50 recipients represent one of the following: 50 recipients for one email, 50 individual emails, or a combination of the two.

-Send or receive, through mail, any file larger than 20MB.
+- Send or receive, through the mail, any file larger than 20MB.

-Should we discover that a customer is performing bulk mail runs on our shared systems that exceeds the limit communicated in 1.4 above, regardless of whether it constitutes SPAM or not, HAIMSA IT will deactivate the user’s account.
+Should we discover that a customer is performing bulk email runs on our shared systems that exceed the limit communicated above, regardless of whether it constitutes SPAM or not, HAIMSA IT will deactivate the user’s account.